robrich/kubernetes-hands-on-workshop/17-Azure-Kubernetes-Service/start/README.md

    This sets up DNS rules to get traffic from the internet on port 80 into the service named `frontend` on port `3000`.
 One could also route https traffic, specifying a certificate stored as a Kubernetes secret, though this is beyond the scope of this course.

-   The line `ingressClassName: webapprouting.kubernetes.azure.com` tells Kubernetes to use Azure's Http Application Routing ingress controller.
+   The line `ingressClassName: nginx` tells Kubernetes to use the Nginx ingress controller.
 If using different ingress technologies you may need different configuration.
-See https://learn.microsoft.com/en-us/azure/aks/app-routing and https://github.com/kubernetes/ingress-nginx/blob/master/docs/user-guide/nginx-configuration/annotations.md

 4. Schedule this ingress: